Naadir-Dev-Portfolio/chatbot-ccmi-genai/README.md

 This project demonstrates how advanced prompt engineering techniques can be used to tailor the behavior of large language models.
 By leveraging **Google's Gemini 1.5 Flash model**, I customized the assistant's responses to align with how our team works, communicates, and solves problems day-to-day.

-This not only showcases my ability to engineer precise, context-aware prompts, but also how to integrate and deploy them via modern APIs to build practical, team-specific AI tools.
+This not only showcases my ability to engineer precise, context aware prompts, but also how to integrate and deploy them via modern APIs to build practical, team-specific AI tools.

 ---